 DRINKING AGE MIGHT BE DIFFERENT

 Unlike in America, the drinking age can vary from country to country.
 For example, in Spain, the legal drinking age is 16.
-Just something to be aware of, especially if you are traveling with teenagers.
+In many other countries, like Germany is 18 for hard liquor and 16 for beer, wine, etc. Just something to be aware of, especially if you are traveling with teenagers.